FACTBOX-Timeline of China's steps to stabilise FX, stock markets

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-The yuan has been in bearish pressure at a loss of 2.8 percent since Nov.
+The yuan has been bearish losing 2.8 percent since Nov.
 30 when the Chinese currency was admitted into the International Monetary Fund's (IMF) benchmark Special Drawing Rights (SDR) basket.

 Following is the timeline of Beijing's market-stabilising measures, reforms and statements.